guyfawcus/ArchMap/README.rst

   -h, --help      show this help message and exit
   -v, --verbose   Show info messages
-  --config FILE   Use an alternative configuration file instead of /etc/archmap.conf --users FILE    Use FILE for a list of users instead of getting the list from the ArchWiki --geojson FILE  Output the GeoJSON to FILE, use 'no' to disable output --kml FILE      Output the KML to FILE, use 'no' to disable output --csv FILE      Output the CSV to FILE, use 'no' to disable output
+  --config FILE   Use an alternative configuration file instead of /etc/archmap.conf --users FILE    Output the list of users to FILE, use 'no' to disable output --geojson FILE  Output the GeoJSON to FILE, use 'no' to disable output --kml FILE      Output the KML to FILE, use 'no' to disable output --csv FILE      Output the CSV to FILE, use 'no' to disable output